johnalison/WorkingPhilosophy/PerfectionNotRequired.md

 - You are never dedicated to something you have complete confidence in. - Zen and MM

 - Self-test: Can really tell if you understand something by going through the pain of explaining it in your own words.
 (Not as easy as re-reading.
 Less comfortable. but worth the work)

+- "Not ignorance, but ignorance or ignorance is the death of knowledge" - Alfred Whithead